brightway-lca/dynamic_characterization/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-This is a collection of dynamic characterization function for life cycle inventories with temporal information.
+This is a collection of dynamic characterization functions for life cycle inventories with temporal information.
 The functions are meant to work with a common input format of the dynamic inventory, collected in a pandas DataFrame that looks like this:

 | date | amount | flow | activity |
 |-------|-------|------|----------|